Psynosaur/pyLMS7002Soapy/README.md

 SoapySDR interface is required for establishing an USB connection, and can be used for high level functions, such as reading samples.

-### Installation
+## Installation

-#### Since this isn't completely thought out and I'm just ballin it, please install inside a virtualenv. *Activate* your environment and run the following
+### Since this isn't completely thought out, please install inside a virtualenv. *Activate* your environment and run the following

 ##### pyLMS7002Soapy Installation (in virtualenv ideally)